slonoed/slonoed.github.io/_posts/2017-09-08-react-animation-done-right.md

 [Live example][example].

-In addition to the declarative description of the animation, the execution time and the number of repetitions, you can specify the start delay, the type of animation, and other properties, which can be specified in CSS.
+In addition, to the declarative description of the animation, the execution time and the number of repetitions, you can specify the start delay, the type of animation, and other properties, which can be specified in CSS.